Khmer Air Force: Reorganization 1970–71

-The RVNAF flew numerous combat missions inside Cambodia since March in support of joint FANK/Army of the Republic of Vietnam (ARVN) ground operations, and to better coordinate its own missions they established at Pochentong a liaison office, the Direct Air Support Centre (DASC) Zulu.
-In addition, South Vietnamese O-1D Bird Dog Forward air controllers began regularly staging reconnaissance flights from Pochentong to guide RVNAF airstrikes and artillery fire.
+The VNAF flew numerous combat missions inside Cambodia since March in support of joint FANK/Army of the Republic of Vietnam (ARVN) ground operations, and to better coordinate its own missions they established at Pochentong a liaison office, the Direct Air Support Centre (DASC) Zulu.
+In addition, South Vietnamese O-1D Bird Dog Forward air controllers began regularly staging reconnaissance flights from Pochentong to guide VNAF airstrikes and artillery fire.
 On May 19, 1970, as a follow-up to the earlier ground invasion during the Cambodian Campaign, U.S. President Richard Nixon launched Operation Freedom Deal, a military air campaign led by the United States Seventh Air Force with the goal of providing air support and interdiction in the region.
 Initially, the operation targeted the base areas and border sanctuaries of the People's Army of Vietnam (PAVN) and the Viet Cong (VC), though as time went on, most of the bombing was carried out to support the newly-established Khmer Republic Government of Lon Nol and the FANK's large-scale ground offensives (Operations Chenla I and Chenla II) launched against PAVN and Khmer Rouge strongholds in north-eastern Cambodia between August 1970 and December 1971.

 An initial expansion of the AVNK inventory in September 1970 under American auspices was accomplished with the delivery of six UH-1 Iroquois helicopter gunships with temporary South Vietnamese crews.
-The RVNAF assigned a 49-man contingent of pilots and ground technicians to Pochentong to help fly and maintain these airframes until AVNK personnel had completed their instruction cycle manned by US advisors in South Vietnam.
+The VNAF assigned a 49-man contingent of pilots and ground technicians to Pochentong to help fly and maintain these airframes until AVNK personnel had completed their instruction cycle manned by US advisors in South Vietnam.
 To ease maintenance, it was decided upon American suggestion to build the AVNK's strike component around the T-28D Trojan, since both its pilots and ground technicians were already well-acquainted with this aircraft type, and the Americans had plenty of surplus airframes and spare parts available.
 As a result, the rate of T-28D sorties increased, with 2,016 sorties being recorded between March and October 1970, in contrast to the 360 sorties of the MiG-17F and Shenyang fighter jets, and the 108 strikes of the Fouga Magister jets registed during that same period.